holonym-foundation/holonym-polls/README.md

 TODO:

+- Handle user switching accounts in wallet
 - Add check for whether user is unique (using holonym-api)
-- Add payments.
-In order to create a poll, user must pay $1.
-- Display success message modal with link to poll once poll is submitted
+- In create-poll, display success message modal with link to poll once poll is submitted
+- In create-poll, display error message modal if poll submission fails
+- In create-poll, display loading message while transaction is being processed
 - Double check Yup form validation to make sure it's accurate
 - Change Poll schema.
 Instead of using "opt1", "opt2", etc., use an array, like the following.
 Then use index to determine option number.